roberthansen/ra_filings/README.txt

 Introduction:
-The Resource Adequacy Monthly/Annual Filing Validation Tool consists of four Python scripts and two configuration files:
+The Resource Adequacy Monthly Filing Validation Tool consists of eleven Python scripts, six Windows batch (.bat) scripts, and three configuration files:
-  Scripts:
+  ./scripts/
     + ra_filings.py
+    + california_state_holidays.py
+    + configuration_options.py
+    + data_extraction.py
+    + export_to_ezdb.py
+    + kiteworks_api.py
-    + kiteworks_scraper.py
+    + kiteworks_api_downloader.py
-    + ra_filing_organizer.py
+    + login.py
     + ra_consolidator.py
+    + ra_logging.py
+    + ra_organizer.py
+  ./
+    + ConsolidateRAFilings.bat
+    + DailyRAFilings.bat
+    + DownloadRAFilings.bat
+    + ExportRAFilings.bat
+    + NotifyRAFilings.bat
-    + logger.py
+    + RunRAFilings.bat
-  Configuration Files:
+  ./config/
     + ra_filings_config.yaml
-    + lse_map.yaml
+    + organizations.yaml
     + email_filter.yaml

 The sections following discuss the usage of each of these components of the tool.
 See comments within the scripts for additional information.

-Finally, an additional file with login information is written in Python and consists of a single dictionary containing a user id and password for accessing Kiteworks.
-This information may be entered into the command line as an alternative.
+The tool is encapsulated in a portable environment called an Anaconda Project.
+The Anaconda Project definition consists of an additional configuration file, anaconda-project.yml, which specifies the Python libraries and versions required to run this tool.
+In addition, the project manages encrypted environmental variables, including Kiteworks login information, which allows the scripts to run automatically, securely, and without human intervention once the variables are set.

 Quick Start Guide:
-Update the filing_month value in ra_filings_config.yaml and run the following:
+Check and update values in ra_filings_config.yaml and run the following:
-  > python ra_reports.py
+  > anaconda-project run daily

 Configuration File (ra_filings_config.yaml):